accmltr/simple-testing-godot/README.md

 1. Navigate to your Godot project directory in your terminal.
 2. Run the command `git submodule add https://github.com/accmltr/simple-testing-godot.git addons/simple-testing-godot/`.
 3. Commit the changes to your git repository by running the command `git commit -m "Added Simple Testing plugin as a submodule."`.
-4. Open your Godot project and go to "Project/Project Settings/Plugins".
+4. Open your Godot project and go to `Project/Project Settings/Plugins`.
 Enable the "Simple Testing" plugin.
-5. Reload the Godot project by going to the "Project" menu and clicking on "Reload Current Project".
+5. Reload the Godot project by going to the `Project` menu and clicking on `Reload Current Project`.

 ## Usage